Skip to Main Content

 • Yolk sac tumor/endodermal sinus tumor

-In the pineal region, GCTs occur mostly in males and are usually germinomas.
+In the pineal region, GCTs occur mostly in males, and the tumors are usually germinomas.

 In the suprasellar region, males and females both get GCTs equally.
-NGGCTs and germinomas arise with equal frequency.
+Germinomas and NGGCTs develop with equal frequency.

 These tumors rarely spread beyond the central nervous system (brain and spinal cord).
 A germ cell tumor of the brain can spread to other parts of the central nervous system, including the spine and cerebrospinal fluid.